burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 12. Static Variables are Always Initialized Thread Safe

-Interestingly, that `static` local variable in C++11 garantees thread-safe initialization.
+Interestingly, that `static` local variable in C++11 guarantees thread-safe initialization.
 It was not the case in C++03.
-So static variables local variables are guaranteed to be initialized only once.
+So static variables and local variables are guaranteed to be initialized only once.

 ## 13. Delegating constructors
 A constructor can call another constructor in the initialization list.
 In that way, initialization is delegated to another constructor.